-Presented at the Baselworld 2016 trade show, the Speedmaster Moonphase Chronograph Master Chronometer (ref.
-304.33.44.52.03.001) is one of the most attractive takes on Omega’s constantly growing collection of the legendary “moon watches.”
-Combining a striking exterior with an advanced, anti-magnetically shielded movement, the device tries really hard to be worth every single dollar that the Swiss watchmaker wants you to spend on it.
+The Omega Speedmaster Moonphase Chronograph 304.33.44.52.03.001 is one of the most attractive takes on Omega’s legendary “moon watches.”
+Combining a striking exterior with an advanced, anti-magnetically shielded movement, the Master Chronometer tries really hard to be worth every single dollar of the “recommended” price.

 Omega is an expert when it comes to using “solid” colors and this new model is no exception here.

-Juicy, albeit a bit dark, the blue color of the dial with its rhodium-plated elements is nicely matched by a blue leather strap with contrasting light-grey stitching, as well as by a blue ceramic bezel.
+Juicy, albeit a bit dark, blue color of the dial with its rhodium-plated elements matches the blue leather strap with light-grey stitching.
+The blue ceramic bezel finishes the pucture.

-Another thing that you should pay attention to is the lug-to-lug size of this watch.
+Another thing that you should pay attention to is the lug-to-lug size.

-Apart from that, I don’t see any serious ergonomic issues here: the crown is massive enough to provide a good grip, while the chronograph push-pieces make an impression that they would be convenient to any human being that has at least a thumb and an index finger on his or her hand.
+The chronograph push-pieces give an impression that they would be convenient to any human being that has at least a thumb and an index finger on their hand.

 The Dial